 Submit claims after you have received health care services and know the amount of the bill for which you are responsible.
 Include a statement from your health insurance plan showing the amount of the medical expense that has not been reimbursed or attach copies of receipts, billing statements, invoices, or other appropriate supporting documentation from the health care provider.
 Canceled checks or credit card receipts will not be accepted.
 The receipts, billing statements, or invoices must include the:

-- Name of the person for whom the service was provided
+- Name of the person who received services

 - Name and address of the health care provider

 - Type of service and the date performed

 - If a prescription drug expense, a receipt containing the prescription number and drug name